lumenated/lumenated.github.io/content/post/views-in-lumen-with-fractal.md

 }
 ```

-It becomes more complicated when we want to format a `Carbon` instance to another format in our output.
+It becomes more complicated when we want to change the format of a `Carbon` instance in the response.
 We could use the _getAttribute_ method to achieve this but then we lose all functionality that `Carbon` has to offer.

 ```php